-On 16 October 2017, Airbus and Bombardier Inc. ("Bombardier") signed an agreement that brings together Airbus' global reach and scale with Bombardier's newest, state-of-the-art jet aircraft family.
+On 16 October 2017, Airbus, Bombardier Inc. ("Bombardier") and Investissement Québec ("IQ") signed an agreement that brings together Airbus' global reach and scale with Bombardier's newest, state-of-the-art jet aircraft family.
 Under the agreement, Airbus will provide procurement, sales and marketing, and customer support expertise to the C Series Aircraft Limited Partnership ("CSALP"), the entity that manufactures and sells the C Series.
-At closing, Airbus will acquire a 50.01% interest in CSALP.
-Bombardier and Investissement Québec will own approximately 31% and 19%, respectively.
-The transaction has been approved by the Boards of Directors of both Airbus and Bombardier, as well as the Cabinet of the Government of Québec.
-The transaction remains subject to regulatory approvals, as well as other conditions usual in this type of transaction.
+The partnership brings together two complementary product lines.